City Road, Cardiff: History

-Plwcca Lane became Castle Road in 1874, which was named after Roath Castle. it ran north–south from Cardiff through the settlement of Plasnewydd.
+Plwcca Lane became Castle Road in 1874, which was named after Roath Castle.
+It ran north–south from Cardiff through the settlement of Plasnewydd.
 Roath and Plasnewydd were absorbed into Cardiff in 1875.
 Castle Road was renamed City Road in 1905 to mark Cardiff's new city status, after the Parish of Roath was absorbed into the county borough of Cardiff in 1903, as Cardiff already had another Castle Street.
 City Road gained the B4261 number classification in the late 1920s.

-The northern point, where five roads (City Road, Richmond Road, Crwys Road, Mackintosh Place, Albany Road) meet, has been nicknamed "Death Junction", possibly because of its difficulty for pedestrians and motorists, although an alternative explanation is that it was the location of a gallows where criminals were executed.
-It was the site of the execution of Philip Evans and John Lloyd, two Roman Catholic priests who were hung, drawn and quartered here in 1679.
-Evans and Lloyd were canonised by Pope Paul VI in 1970.